Čičmany

 Čičmany is a village and municipality in Žilina District in the Žilina Region of northern Slovakia.
 It contains a folk architecture reserve, which was founded in 1977.

 Etymology

 The name is derived from a Slovak word čičman (a lumberjack who makes a noise while working).

 History

 The first preserved reference to the village dates from 1272 (Cziczman).
 After a great fire in 1921, the village was restored to its original appearance with generous contributions by the state.
 Until the mid-20th century, the village was a centre of sheep raising.

-Geography

-The municipality lies at an altitude of 655 m and covers an area of 25.611 km2.
-It has a population of about 204 people.